openshift/origin/docs/proposals/params.md

 now, `Parameters` will be injected as environment variables into containers that consume them.
-Future work will address adapting information `Parameters` and information about services to meet the needs of arbitrary images which may need to consume information in a specific way (example: non-standard environment varibles, special locations on container filesystem).
+Future work will address adapting information `Parameters` and information about services to meet the needs of arbitrary images which may need to consume information in a specific way (example: non-standard environment variables, special locations on container filesystem).

 ## Parameters and OpenShift deployments